 Visualization Theater: PEARC20 will include a visualization theater where the latest breaking visualizations and visualization-associated research projects will be projected in a theater-like venue as part of the conference.
 Submissions should consist of a movie file of a minimum resolution of 1920×1080 and no more than 3 minutes in length including title and credit.
 The movie file should contain a voice track and/or subtitles that narrates the video and/or a music track.
 For example:

 The submission should be accompanied by a 2 page abstract using the following ACM template.
 The abstract should include the following information: name and affiliation of the creator(s), a picture of the visualization, description of what is being visualized, where the data was obtained from the computational application that generated the data, any special or novel visualization techniques, tools, or software developed or used in the production of the visualization.
-The deadline for submissions is January 20th, 2020.
-For accepted submissions, the final 2 page abstract must be submitted by May 4th, 2020 to be included in the conference proceedings.
+The deadline for submissions is May 1st, 2020.

 Tutorials: Tutorials provide participants with in-depth training in the use, facilitation, or operation of research computing and data resources and services.
 Tutorials should emphasize hands-on, practical content over lecture content and specify their target audience as Introductory, Intermediate, or Advanced in the proposed topic.
 Tutorial sessions will be scheduled in 3-hour and 6-hour sessions with morning, afternoon and lunch breaks provided by the conference.
 Tutorials may be proposed for a full-day (6-hours) session or a half-day (3-hours) session.
+Unlike prior years, we do not plan to include tutorials of any length other than full-day or half-day sessions.
+If you had been thinking about a quarter-day tutorial, please consider a BOF as an alternative format.
 Tutorial submissions must be 2-4 pages in length and include a detailed description of the tutorial, its format, proportion of hands-on activities, goals, target audience and skill levels, expected attendance, relevance to PEARC20 attendees, and any special requirements for room setup, networking, AV, etc. A list of proposed instructors and their roles must also be provided, along with a list of recent offerings of similar tutorials by the same or similar organizers.
-Submissions are due January 20th, 2020.
+Submissions are due January 22nd, 2020.

 Workshops: Workshops provide a focused, in-depth venue for presentations, discussion, and interaction.
 Submissions will be selected with a preference for topics that inspire deep and interactive dialogue on important topics within the research computing and data communities.
 Workshop sessions will be scheduled in 3-hour and 6-hour sessions with morning, afternoon and lunch breaks provided by the conference.
 Workshops may be proposed for a full-day (6-hours) session or a half-day (3-hours) session.
+Unlike prior years, we do not plan to include workshop of any length other than full-day or half-day sessions.
+If you had been thinking about a quarter-day workshop, please consider a BOF as an alternative format.
 Workshop proposals must be 2 pages minimum length and include a detailed description of the workshop, it’s format, goals, target audience, expected attendance, relevance to PEARC20 attendees, and any special requirements for room setup, networking, AV, etc. If known, a list of proposed speakers and their roles should be provided, along with a list of recent offerings of similar workshops by the same or similar organizers.
-Submissions are due January 20th, 2020.
+Submissions are due January 22nd, 2020.

 Lightning Talks: In order to support the presentation of early results, technology topics and ideas a series of 5 minute lightning talk will be available.
-This talk should be described in an extended abstract submission 1-2 pages in length and use the ACM template.
+The deadline for all manuscript submissions is February 17th, 2020.
+This talk should be described in an extended abstract submission 1-2 pages in length.
 Talks cannot exceed 5 minutes in length and all slides must be submitted prior to the start of the conference.